IsaacLeimgruber/cgx-project/README.md

 inner tesselation level is the average of the outer levels on the left and right edges and the vertical inner tesselation level is the average of the outer levels on the top and bottom edges.

-The outer tesselation levels are computed based on the distance between the vertices of the edge and the camera.
+The outer tesselation levels are computed based on the mean distance between the pair of vertices forming the edge and the camera.
-We take the mean camera distance of each pair of vertices per quad edge and use it to interpolate the appropriate tesselation level.
+We use the distance to interpolate the appropriate tesselation level.
-To this end we specified a maximum/minimum tesselation level and a maximum/minimum distance at which the tesselation becomes active.
+To this end, we specified a maximum/minimum tesselation level and a maximum/minimum distance at which the tesselation becomes active.

 Finally, we cull the patches that are outside the camera view frustrum to save computation time.